airnativeextensions/nativeextensions-documentation/docs/inappbilling/products.md

-## Discounts
+## Subscription Offers

-A `Product` may contain information about available discounts for the subscription.
+A `Product` that represents a subscription will contain information about available offers for the subscription.

-See the section on "Introductory Prices" and "Discounts" for more information.
+See the section on [Subscription Offers](subscription-offers.md) and [Introductory Prices](introductory-prices.md) for more information.